-- When the entire trip is more than 12 hours but less than 24 hours, the M&IE allowance is 75 - percent, or three-fourths of the applicable rate as specified by GSA for the location, unless a - different rate is fully justified and approved. - For trips of 24 hours or more, the M&IE allowance is computed as follows: - The day of departure and the last day of travel: 75 percent, or three-fourths of the applicable M&IE rate. - Full days of travel: 100 percent of the applicable M&IE rate.
+- hours or less are not eligible for the M&IE reimbursement.
+However, mileage, taxi fares, - shuttles, parking, etc., are eligible if not centrally billed.
+(These are considered to be local travel and can be reimbursed on an OF-1164). - When the entire trip is more than 12 hours but less than 24 hours, the M&IE allowance is 75 - 9 percent, or three-fourths of the applicable rate as specified by GSA for the location, unless a - different rate is fully justified and approved. - For trips of 24 hours or more, the M&IE allowance is computed as follows: - The day of departure and the last day of travel: 75 percent, or three-fourths of the applicable M&IE rate. - Full days of travel: 100 percent of the applicable M&IE rate.

-16 PER DIEM AND LODGING WHEN LESS THAN 50 MILES
+PER DIEM AND LODGING WHEN LESS THAN 50 MILES

-- A per diem allowance may not be paid if your temporary duty station is 30 miles or less from your official duty station and residence.
-The designated approving official may authorize per diem for travel more than 30 miles but less than 50 miles in any of the following situations: - Travel is for a conference, you are in an authorized travel status, and you incur costs that generate an entitlement to reimbursement (i.e., meals or lodging).
+A per diem allowance may not be paid if your temporary duty station is 30 miles or less from your official duty station and residence.
+The designated approving official may authorize per diem for travel more than 30 miles but less than 50 miles in any of the following situations:

+- Travel is for a conference, you are in an authorized travel status, and you incur costs that generate an entitlement to reimbursement (i.e., meals or lodging).
 Attendance at a training session or conference where the traveler would receive the full benefit of the event from remaining onsite to attend evening meetings or working meals. - If the travel involves unusual or uncontrollable factors such that requiring an employee to return to their duty station or residence would create an undue hardship or emergency travel, such as fire assignments where the employee cannot return home due to safety concerns.
 Extreme conditions, such as inclement weather, that would endanger a traveler's health or safety if the traveler were to return from a TDY location.
 The traveler should attempt to obtain pre-authorization, whenever possible; however, the primary concern is for the traveler's safety.
 Bureaus may grant post-travel approval on a case-by-case basis.

-LODGING AND MEALS WHEN ON INCIDENT
+7 LODGING AND MEALS WHEN ON INCIDENT

-- All resources assigned to an incident will follow incident agency requirements when staying at - incident base or other location.
-Individuals are not automatically entitled to stay in a - hotel/motel, eat meals at restaurants, or claim per diem.
-An individual assigned to an - incident where sleeping arrangements are provided must have written authorization with - justification from their incident supervisor to obtain a motel room instead.
-Individuals who - deviate from incident agency provided accommodations will not be reimbursed for unauthorized - expenses.
-Most incidents utilize a base camp to provide for resource needs through the use of a - caterer, local restaurants, other food providers and issuance of a sleeping bag.

-- Employees must submit reasonable accommodation requests for approval to their Servicing - 2 Human Resource Officer prior to reporting to an incident.
-The employee must bring a copy of - the approval with them in order to have their requests for reasonable accommodations considered - 4 at the incident.
+- 8 All resources assigned to an incident will follow incident agency requirements when staying at - 9 incident base or other location.
+Individuals are not automatically entitled to claim lodging or - 10 M&IE. An individual assigned to an incident where sleeping arrangements and meals are - provided must have written authorization with justification from the Agency Administrator to - obtain lodging and claim meals.
+Individuals who deviate from incident agency provided - accommodations will not be reimbursed for unauthorized expenses.
+Most incidents utilize a base - camp to provide for resource needs through the use of a caterer, local restaurants, other food - providers and issuance of a sleeping bag. - 16 Employees must submit reasonable accommodation requests for approval to their Servicing - Human Resource Officer prior to reporting to an incident.
+Prior to accepting an assignment, - individuals should alert the incident of the RA needs so the IC and AA can det the incident of the - 19 RA needs so the IC and AA can determine if the RA can be provided.
+If the RA cannot be - satisfied, the individual should refuse the assignment.
+The employee must bring a copy of the - approval with them in order to have their requests for reasonable accommodations considered at - 22 the incident.